Caseraw/ansible-dev-space-example-project/README.md

   [podman.io](https://podman.io/getting-started/installation) without issues.
 - Make sure to have [podman.io](https://podman.io/) installed on the host.

-> This setup is tried and tested on Fedora 35 and RHEL 8. *Not tested on MacOS
+> This setup is tried and tested on Fedora 35. *Not tested on MacOS
 > and Windows systems*.

 # Usage